-To be eligible to qualify for Funeral Support Payment the applicant must meet all of the eight eligibility statements below.
-If any one of the following statements is not met then the client will not be eligible:
+To be eligible to qualify for Funeral Support Payment, the applicant must meet all eight eligibility statements below.
+If any of the following statements are not met then the client will not be eligible:

 - 1. I live in Scotland.

-- 2. I have not already had help with funeral costs from the government for this funeral.
+- 2. I have not already had help with funeral costs from the UK government for this funeral.

 - 3. I (or my partner) am getting at least one qualifying benefit.
 These are:

 - Income Support

 - Income Based Jobseekers Allowance

 - Income related Employment and Support Allowance

 - Pension Credit

 - Child Tax Credit

 - Disability or severe disability element of Working Tax Credit

 - Universal Credit

 - Housing Benefit

-9 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html
+&lt;sup>8 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html

-- 4. I am applying after the person died, but less than six months10 after their funeral. - 5.
+- 4. I am applying after the person died, and up to six months after their funeral. - 5.
 The funeral is for someone who lived in the UK. - 6.
 I (or my partner) am responsible for paying for the funeral. - 7.
-It is reasonable for me (or my partner) to accept responsibility for the funeral costs. - 8.
+It is reasonable\ for me (or my partner) to accept responsibility for the funeral costs. - 8.
 The funeral is being held either in the UK, or in some circumstances in the European Union, or Iceland, Liechtenstein, Norway or Switzerland.

-Usually, it is reasonable for the nearest relative of the deceased person to accept responsibility for the funeral costs.
+\Usually, it is reasonable for the nearest relative of the deceased person to accept responsibility for the funeral costs.
 A nearest relative could be a partner, child, parent or sibling.
 If the applicant or their partner is not the nearest relative, they will need to explain to Social Security Scotland when they apply why it is reasonable for them to have accepted responsibility for the funeral costs.

 The Funeral Support Payment can help towards funeral costs of an adult aged 18 or older or a young person (aged 17 or under) including a child, a baby, or a stillborn baby.
 If a baby died before the end of 24 completed weeks of pregnancy, Funeral Support Payment cannot help towards these costs.
+If the baby was born alive and subsequently died before 24 completed weeks of pregnancy, Funeral Support Payment can help towards the funeral costs.